 2. How would you ensure that you effectively communicate economic data to your audience?

 Candidates should make efforts to translate technical information in consumable ways.
 Look for the use of data visualization when communicating data.

-Candidates should list excellent communicative skill and the ability to distill complex information in an accessible way as the most important attributes in an Economist.
+Candidates should list excellent communicative skills and the ability to distill complex information in an accessible way as the most important attributes in an economist.

 4. What book are you currently reading?

 Economists will need to demonstrate a comprehensive and holistic understanding of economics and its various intersections, requiring them to be avid readers.
 Candidates should describe reading anything from current affairs to history books.

 5. Describe a time when you made a mistake in your duties.
 How did you rectify it?

 Candidates should acknowledge the importance of diligence in their role and how oversight can lead to erroneous decision making by clients.
 Look for stories where candidates erred, rectified their error, and learned a valuable lesson from the experience.